joshfishman/PoorMansMamp/README.md

 # Set Up

-Simply copy 3 files to your home a.k.a root directory :  **create.sh, apache2 , home**
+Simply copy 3 files to your home a.k.a root directory :
+..*create.sh
+..*apache2
+..*home

 Open a terminal window and execute
----
+---bash
 		$ bash create.sh
 ---